KXBJ

 KXBJ (96.9 FM) is a radio station licensed to El Campo, Texas, United States, serving the Texas Gulf coast area.
 The station is currently owned by Hope Media Group (formerly KSBJ Educational Foundation).

-The station simulcasts Contemporary Christian music from KSBJ whose studios are in Humble, Texas.
+The station simulcasts Christian adult contemporary music from KSBJ whose studios are in Humble, Texas.
 It is part of a pentacast with 4 other full power FM stations, all of which are owned by the Foundation.
 The studio is located in Humble, and the transmitter is located west of Blessing.

 History

 KXBJ was granted its License to Cover on November 22, 1968, as KULP-FM, having originally been proposed by local El Campo businessman Louis "Culp" Krueger and his partners, under the name Wharton County Broadcasting, who also owned 1390 KULP.
 96.9 was the original FM sister to 1390 and the first FM station licensed in Wharton County.
 KULP-FM was licensed with an ERP of 26.8 kilowatts, with a transmit site located one mile north of Downtown El Campo.
 The original studio location was at 515 East Jackson Street, which still serves as the studio location for the KULP (AM) facility to this day.